-- Its purpose-to support the socioeconomic mobility of Texas community college students by redesigning students' experiences across educational systems - Texas Pathways' role as the colleges' 60x30TX plan - The type and magnitude of institutional change needed to implement at scale - The imperative of monitoring what matters through wide use of data - Examples of challenges and successes, especially pathways college efforts to implement at scale
+- Its purpose-to support the socio-economic mobility of Texas community college students by redesigning students' experiences across educational systems - Texas Pathways' role as the colleges' 60x30TX plan - The type and magnitude of institutional change needed to implement at scale - The imperative of monitoring what matters (wide use of data) - Examples of challenges and successes, especially pathways college efforts to implement at scale

-Sometimes, due to space constraints, two coaches share a room during team strategy sessions.
-Coaches sharing space collaboratively plan team strategy sessions to direct discussions and provide opportunities for teams to learn from each other.
+Often during institutes, due to space constraints, two coaches and their same-cadre college teams share a room during team strategy sessions.
+Coaches sharing space collaboratively plan team strategy sessions to direct team discussions and provide opportunities for them to learn from each other.